gmc-code/PC-microbit-micropython/docs/challenges/number_chooser.rst

 ====================================================

-| Use the A button to cycle through the digits form 0 to 9, and continue again from 0.
+| Use the A button to cycle through the digits from 0 to 9, and continue again from 0.
 | Use the B button to select the number.

 ----